2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - [Btcmap.org](https://btcmap.org/)**, a website that includes two maps updated daily: **[the world map of Bitcoin-accepting businesses](https://btcmap.org/map)**, and **[the map of global communities](https://btcmap.org/communities)**.
 Many bitcoiners, during their vacations or even in their daily lives, regularly check these maps to make new encounters or purchases. **Btcmap is clearly THE global reference point.
 And for your visibility, your community must be listed there.**
 - [BitcoinerEvents](https://www.bitcoinerevents.com/)** is a website created by bitcoiners for bitcoiners.
 You can then **publish your community's upcoming events** there.
 Unfortunately, in France, this platform is relatively little used.

 Depending on the country, there are also unique initiatives.
-This is particularly the case **in France, with the website [bitcoin.fr](https://bitcoin.fr/events/categories/evenements/) listing the dozens of Bitcoin events in France each month**.
-If you have not yet followed them on Twitter or contacted them to give information about your community and/or events, now is the time! **In addition, with the goal of helping them keep this French event calendar up-to-date, it would be appreciated if all French Bitcoin communities would get into the habit of:** ** **mentioning @bitcoinpointfr on Twitter at each new event announcement of their community**;
+This is particularly the case **in France, with the website [bitcoin.fr](https://bitcoin.fr/events/categories/evenements/) listing dozens of Bitcoin events in France each month**.
+If you haven't already followed them on Twitter or contacted them to share information about your community and/or events, now is the time! **In addition, to help them keep this French event calendar up-to-date, it would be appreciated if all French Bitcoin communities would get into the habit of:** ** **mentioning @bitcoinpointfr on Twitter at each new event announcement of their community**;

-- fix the announcement of said event in their community Telegram group**.
+- Fix the announcement of said event in their community Telegram group**.

 ![immagine](assets/fr/27.webp)

 ####

-It is important to note that other platforms and applications also allow for increased visibility. **[Meetup](https://www.meetup.com/)** is one of them.
-In fact, it is a website (and phone application) that allows you to create an event; but also search for those near you.
+It is worth noting that other platforms and applications also offer increased visibility. **[Meetup](https://www.meetup.com/)** is one of them.
+It is a website (and phone application) that allows you to create an event, but also search for those near you.

-Unfortunately, in order to create meetups, one has to spend almost 8€ per month (which is about 90€ per year), which is expensive for a community that is neither structured nor mature yet.
+Unfortunately, to create meetups, one has to spend almost € 8 per month (which is approximately € 90 per year), which is expensive for a community that is neither structured nor mature yet.
 However, Meetup is very popular in some countries, especially in Canada and the United States; its main advantage is that it allows integrated management of meeting registrations.

-In parallel, **[Orangepillapp](https://www.orangepillapp.com/)** is a paid phone application that allows bitcoiners to meet each other.
-It is, however, also for a fee (50,000 sats/year, or 200,000 sats for life).
+In parallel, **[Orangepillapp](https://www.orangepillapp.com/)** is a paid mobile application that enables bitcoiners to connect.
+It is, however, also available for a fee (50,000 sats per year, or 200,000 sats for life).

 ####